aws/aws-toolkit-azure-devops/Docs/codedeploy-deployment.rst

 Update Outdated Instances Only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    If checked deploys to only those instances that are not running the latest application revision.
+    If checked, deploys to only those instances that are not running the latest application revision.

     Default: not checked.

 Ignore Application Stop Failures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    If checked then if the deployment causes the ApplicationStop deployment lifecycle event to an instance to fail, the deployment to that instance will not be considered to have failed at that point and will continue on to the BeforeInstall deployment lifecycle event.
+    When checked, if the deployment causes the ApplicationStop deployment lifecycle event to an instance to fail, the deployment to that instance is not considered failed at that point.
+It continues on to the BeforeInstall deployment lifecycle event.

     Default: not checked.

 Output
 ------

 Output Variable
 ~~~~~~~~~~~~~~~

         The name of the variable that will contain the deployment ID on task completion.
-The variable
+You can use the
-        can be used as $(variableName) to refer to the function result in subsequent tasks.
+        variable $(variableName) to refer to the function result in subsequent tasks.